NEC4

 What is the first programme submission deadline under NEC4?

 Under clause 31.1, the Contractor submits a first programme within the period stated in the Contract Data.
-This is usually specified as 2 to 4 weeks from the Contract Date or starting date.
+This is usually 2 to 4 weeks from the Contract Date or starting date.
 If no period is stated, submit the programme as early as possible — before the first assessment date at the latest.
-Under clause 50.5, the Project Manager may withhold a quarter of the Price for Work Done to Date until a programme is submitted.
+There is a financial consequence for late submission: the Project Manager may withhold a quarter of the Price for Work Done to Date under clause 50.5 until the programme is submitted.

 What happens if we don't open an early warning register on day one?

-The contract doesn’t mandate a specific register format, so there’s no direct breach.
+The contract doesn't mandate a specific register format, so there's no direct breach.
 But the practical consequence is significant.
-Without a contemporaneous register, it’s very difficult to demonstrate when risks were identified, which affects clause 63.7 assessments if a risk materialises into a compensation event.
+Without a contemporaneous register, it's very difficult to demonstrate when risks were identified, which affects clause 63.7 assessments if a risk materialises into a compensation event.
 An adjudicator will draw adverse inferences from the absence of a register.
-Open it on day one, even if the first entry is simply confirming the contract details and recording “no current risks identified.”
+Open it on day one, even if the first entry is simply confirming the contract details.

 Which secondary options most commonly cause mobilisation problems?

-X4 (parent company guarantee) and X13 (performance bond) cause the most mobilisation-stage issues — both have hard deadlines tied to contract award and give the Client termination rights if missed.
-X7 (delay damages) causes the most ongoing commercial problems because the rate is sometimes wrong in the issued contract; catching it at mobilisation rather than practical completion is the difference between a correction and a dispute.
+In my experience, X4 (parent company guarantee) and X13 (performance bond) cause the most mobilisation-stage issues because they have hard deadlines tied to contract award and give the Client termination rights if missed.
+X7 (delay damages) causes the most ongoing commercial problems because the rate is sometimes wrong in the issued contract.
+X16 (retention) causes disputes at practical completion because the release trigger conditions weren't properly understood at the start.

 Can the Project Manager reject a programme for any reason?